Leoleojames1/Borchs_AI_Reading_List/AI_Cybersecurity.md

 ## [Purple Llama](https://github.com/meta-llama/PurpleLlama/tree/main)

 Purple Llama is an umbrella project that over time will bring together tools and evals to help the community build responsibly with open generative AI models.
-The initial release will include tools and evals for Cyber Security and Input/Output safeguards but we plan to contribute more in the near future.
+The initial release will include tools and evals for Cyber Security and Input/Output safeguards but we plan to contribute more in the near future. [(prompt injection benchmark)](https://github.com/meta-llama/PurpleLlama/blob/main/CybersecurityBenchmarks/benchmark/prompt_injection_benchmark.py)

 ## [Critical RCE Vulnerability Discovered in Ollama AI Infrastructure Tool](https://thehackernews.com/2024/06/critical-rce-vulnerability-discovered.html)